 IS A LINE REALLY COMPOSED

-Points—like pitches on a violin stringexist potentially.
-The pitch of a string does not exist until it is sounded: a violin string is not composed of pitches.
+Points exist potentially.
+Calculus has no need for anything more.
+Points are like pitches on a guitar string.
+A pitch does not exist until it is sounded: a guitar string is not composed of pitches.
 And the x-axis is not composed of positions.